saidatsanni/MultifactorCEPM/README.md

 - **`Insample_regressions.R`**

   Performs in-sample predictive regressions for one-quarter-ahead returns using the full sample, first-half sample, and   second-half sample.
 Generates Table 4.

 - **`oos_tests.R`**

   Performs out-of-sample forecast evaluation using the HLN, ENC-NEW, and MSE-F tests and generates Table 5.

-- **`MIDAS_VarianceModel.R`**

-  MIDAS variance construction from daily returns and in-sample prediction using MIDAS variance only.

-- **`MIDAS_MultifactorModel.R`**

-  MIDAS variance construction from daily returns and in-sample prediction using MIDAS variance, LPE, and INFL.

-- **`MIDAS_Model_GD.R`**
+- **`Midas_insample_regressions.R`**

-  MIDAS variance construction from daily returns and in-sample prediction using LPE, INFL, and a Great Depression dummy.
+  Constructs MIDAS variance from daily returns and performs in-sample prediction using MIDAS variance alone, MIDAS variance with LPE and INFL, and specifications accounting for the effects of the Great Depression.
+Generates Figure 3 and Table 7.

+- **`Midas_oos_GD.R`**

+  Evaluates MIDAS-based out-of-sample performance, accounting for the effects of the Great Depression.
+Generates Figure 4.